2021–22 Chattanooga Mocs men's basketball team

 The 2021–22 Chattanooga Mocs men's basketball team represented the University of Tennessee at Chattanooga in the 2021–22 NCAA Division I men's basketball season.
-The Mocs, led by fifth-year head coach Lamont Paris, played their home games at McKenzie Arena in Chattanooga, Tennessee, as members of the Southern Conference.
-They finished the season 27–8, 14–4 in SoCon play to win the regular season SoCon championship.
-As the No. 1 seed in the SoCon tournament, they defeated The Citadel, Wofford, and Furman to win the tournament championship.
+The Mocs, led by fifth-year head coach Lamont Paris, played their home games at McKenzie Arena in Chattanooga, Tennessee as members of the Southern Conference (SoCon).

+The Mocs finished the season 27–8, 14–4 in SoCon play, to win the SoCon regular-season championship.
+As the No. 1 seed in the SoCon tournament, they defeated The Citadel, Wofford and Furman to win the tournament championship.
 As a result, they received the conference's automatic bid to the NCAA tournament as the No. 13 seed in the South Region, where they lost in the first round to Illinois.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Mocs finished the season 18–8, 9–7 in SoCon play to finish in fourth place.
+In a 2020–21 season limited due to the ongoing COVID-19 pandemic, the Mocs finished the season 18–8, 9–7 in SoCon play, to finish in fourth place.
 They lost to East Tennessee State in the quarterfinals of the SoCon tournament.